 Plan on staying 6-18 months in this recovery residence.
 We have plenty of closet and storage space.
-Your belongings will be searched upon arrival to keep you and other residents safe.
+Your belongings will be searched upon arrival to keep you and other particpants safe.
 In addition to clothing and personal items, please bring some things from home that make you happy and bring you joy.

 We have both.